-Until recently, I’d taken it as a given that a 4X strategy game would be nigh impossible to make work on any console, let alone with the limited screen space of a handheld.
+Until recently, I’d taken it as a given that a would be nigh impossible to make work on any console, let alone with the limited screen space of a handheld.
 Until recently, I’d also taken it as a given that 4X was a particular niche that I’d never enjoy; I find even “regular” strategy games to be tiresome and frustrating, before you add in all the extra layers of complexity and micromanagement that a 4X game brings.

 On both counts, Sid Meier’s Civilization VI on Switch has been a revelation.